jlgerber/cpp_happy_fun_time/session_07/session07.md

 ## RingBuffers

-Since our TDD/BDD exercise will focus on creating a ring buffer, we should probably define what that is exactly.
+Since our TDD exercise will focus on creating a ring buffer, we should probably define what that is exactly.
 A ring buffer is a circular buffer with a fixed size that you can insert data into.
 If you insert more data that the fixed size of the ring buffer, then you will begin to overwrite the oldest data in the ring.

 Our implementation won't be particularly sophisticated.
 We won't worry about concurrency, for example.
 And we will develop it using a BDD methodology.
 We will be using what we have learned in past lessons however.
 So, lets get started.